Aksel Rykkvin

 Aksel Johannes Skramstad Rykkvin (born 11 April 2003) is a Norwegian singer.
 He rose to fame as a boy soprano singing baroque arias, and recorded two albums on Signum Records with orchestral accompaniment.
 Critics have noted his fine vocal tone and instinctive musicality.

-After his voice changed he started performing as a baritone.
+After his voice changed, he started performing as a baritone, while taking a Bachelor of Music degree in Voice at the Royal Academy of Music, London, 2022-26.